worldwise001/worldwise001.github.com/about.md

 * [Coinbase](https://www.coinbase.com/worldwise001)

 ### work
 I currently work at Square.
-You can see my full work history on [LinkedIn](https://www.linkedin.com/in/shharvey).
+You can see my full work history [as a resume](/resume.pdf) or on [LinkedIn](https://www.linkedin.com/in/shharvey).

 ### contact
 I may be reached at s at shh dot sh .
 My GPG Key is 1BE6 766C DC52 439A 5722 DCA2 BDE4 3806 8A2B D353.